sks/logchef/docs/src/content/docs/integration/schema-design.md

 1. LogChef automatically detects the schema
 2. Adapts its query interface to your fields
 3. Provides appropriate operators based on field types

+Remember, you are **not required** to use LogChef's schemas.
+LogChef can connect to any existing Clickhouse table as long as it has a `timestamp` column (`DateTime` or `DateTime64`).
+For optimal query performance with custom schemas, consider using `LowCardinality(String)` for frequently repeated text fields and a `Map` type for flexible attributes.

 ## Best Practices